threedworld-mit/tdw/Documentation/lessons/vr/oculus_touch.md

 ### Reset

-Whenever a new scene is loaded, you must call `vr.reset()` to re-initialize the VR add-on:
+Whenever you reset a scene, you must call `vr.reset()` to re-initialize the VR add-on:

 ```python
 from tdw.controller import Controller